noellered/Showwcase-React-Challenge/README.md

 # Showwcase Developer Challenge

+You can view the site live [here](https://education-showwcase.netlify.app/), or clone the repo and run it locally.

 This project was created for the [Showwcase](https://www.showwcase.com/) developer challenge.
-You can view it live [here](https://education-showwcase.netlify.app/), or clone the repo and run it locally using "npm start".

 ## Methods and Technologies
 - TypeScript